 My Healthy Blueberry Crisp features fresh, plump summer blueberries, maple syrup, and perfect oatmeal-based crumbly topping.
-This Healthy Blueberry Dessert substitutes apple sauce for butter in the topping making it oil-free, dairy-free, vegan, gluten-free BUT still totally delicious.
+Are you looking for Healthy Blueberry Desserts?
+This one substitutes apple sauce for butter in the topping making it oil-free, dairy-free, vegan, gluten-free BUT still totally delicious.

 Healthy Blueberry Crisp